What does a Vehicle Technician do?

 So if you love cars and enjoy fixing things and problem solving, this could be the role for you.

-If you are looking for Vehicle Technician jobs, why not download our helpful CV template to help you get started?
-Download it right here:
+Updating your CV?
+Why not download our helpful CV template to help you get started?
+Download it below:

 Need a few extra tips for your CV?
 Download our CV guide: